BUDGETUnion Budget 2021: Impact on Individual Tax payers

 NOTE:

-By fixing a limit on the interest free income earned from PF contributions, the Union budget 2021 has fixed a tax leakage.
-Until the budget was passed, the interest earned from PF contributions was completely tax free, how much ever the amount may be.
+By fixing a limit on the interest-free income earned from PF contributions, the Union budget for 2021 has fixed a tax leakage.
+Until the budget was passed, the interest earned from PF contributions was completely tax-free, however much the amount may be.
 But hereafter, the interest from PF contributions exceeding Rs.
 2, 50, 000/- (two lakhs fifty thousand) in a financial year shall be subject to tax at the applicable slab rate for the individual.
 However, as a small relief, this will apply only to the employee’s contribution and not that of the employer’s contribution.

-With a motive to make tax filing process easier and to ensure tapping of tax from relevant sources of income, the income tax return from now on shall come pre- filled with additional details such as capital gain from sale of shares/ mutual fund units, dividend income, interest from banks/ post office.
-Until now, only details such as salary income, tax deducted at source, bank details etc were pre- filled in the income tax returns.
+To make the tax filing process easier and ensure tax is withdrawn from relevant income sources, the income tax return shall, from now on, be pre-filled with additional details such as capital gain from the sale of shares/ mutual fund units, dividend income, and interest from banks/ post office.
+Until now, only details such as salary income, tax deducted at source, bank details, etc., were pre-filled in the income tax returns.

 (Also, with respect to the dividend income, the Union budget 2021 has announced that ‘Advance Tax’ on dividend income need not be paid until the dividend is declared/ paid.)